punit121/sac_website/README.md

-# SAC_WEBSITE
+# sac-website
-Alumni cell IIT Kharagpur
+Website for the Students' Alumni Cell, IIT Kharagpur

-SAC_WEBSITE